newfold-labs/wp-module-ai-page-designer/README.md

 ## Features

 - AI chat-driven page/post generation with Gutenberg block markup output
-- Pattern-based base layouts for new pages to improve structure and speed
+- Blueprint/pattern-based base layouts for new pages to improve structure consistency
 - Live preview with block-level selection and targeted edits
-- Existing page/post selection with in-place updates
+- Dashboard to browse and edit existing pages and posts, or create new ones with AI
+- Collapsible page details strip (title, excerpt, featured image) in the designer view
+- Default context-aware prompt pre-filled when entering the designer
 - Direct publishing options (new page, new post, or set as homepage)
-- Theme-aware generation using active theme palette and typography
+- Theme-aware generation using active theme colour palette and typography
-- Automatic Unsplash image replacement for all image URLs (including backgrounds)
+- Automatic Unsplash image replacement for all placeholder image URLs (including cover blocks and backgrounds)
+- AI-generated image search keywords for accurate Unsplash results when swapping images
-- Fast-path updates for image swaps and theme color adjustments
+- Fast-path image swaps: detects image replacement intent and resolves without a full AI round-trip
+- Redesign/regeneration detection: skips existing markup and uses a clean blueprint when the user asks to redesign or start over
+- Markup size guard: large existing pages are skeletonised before being sent to the AI to avoid gateway timeouts
+- Stale conversation recovery: automatically retries without a stale `previous_response_id` on failure
+- CSS-only style changes handled via `<!-- RESPONSE_TYPE: CSS_ONLY -->` response contract
+- Conversation history drawer with revert support
 - Gated by Hiive `hasAISiteGen` capability

 ## Installation